In this post I will cover everything you could possibly need to chalk paint a piece of furniture!

 The only thing I really ever tape off is the sides of the drawers.
 I like FrogTape for this.

 I generally do not paint the sides or the insides of the drawers on any of my furniture pieces.
 For one, it’s more work and why make it harder?
-And usually the drawers are in great condition.
-(I almost always line them though, more on that at the end.)
+And usually, the drawers are in great condition.
+(I almost always line the insides though, more on that at the end.)

-However if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
+However, if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
 This will happen no matter which type of paint you use.
-Test in a in a small inconspicuous area first.
+Test it in a small, inconspicuous area first.
 Here I started on the side, at the bottom of this dresser and as you can see, I got bleed-through:

-That will bleed though every layer.
+That will bleed through every layer.
 Don’t panic!
-There is an easy fix.
+There is a fix.

 Now we’re ready for paint!

-If you are painting a dresser or table, start at the bottom.
-Since the top will get the most attention, you’ll want that to look perfect, so leave that for last.
+When painting a dresser or table, I like to start at the bottom.
+Since the top will get the most attention, you’ll want that to look perfect, so I leave that for last.